 - Some studies have shown that coffee could lower the risk of heart disease and Parkinson’s disease (again, we need more research to be sure).

-- If you’re watching your weight, the kJ (calories) in takeaway coffees plus any syrups or sugars could be stalling your progress (check out my post that compares the energy in different coffees).
+- If you’re watching your weight, the kJ (calories) in takeaway coffees plus any syrups or sugars could be stalling your progress (check out my post on that here).

 - It can cause gastrointestinal upset like diarrhoea or stomach cramps.